Erni9000/RandomPhoto/README.md

 # RandomPhoto
-Followed Tutorial by Code mit Amir, fixed NullPointerException
+Followed Tutorial by Code mit Amir, fixed NullPointerException.

 App loads a random photo, user can set the loaded photo as wallpaper.